 5.)
 Have a response team and plan ready – and in writing.
 Tragedies like this will arise and you need a written plan of action to deal with things like the death of an employee, a natural disaster in your area, a fire in your building, a workplace shooting, or any number of other tragedies in your community.
 Determine who will take charge of dealing with these issues right away, and who has the authority to get things started so your response is timely and appropriate.
 Inc Magazine has a great article that will get you thinking about how to create your own disaster recovery plan if you need help getting this started.

 Great leaders are not born out of tragedy, they reveal themselves during tragedy.
 You are a great leader.
-Now take the time to be prepared and make sure that whatever comes your way, you have a plan in place to handle it with excellence.
+Take the time to be prepared and make sure that whatever comes your way, you have a plan in place to handle it with excellence.
 The challenges we face as leaders can pull our teams together like never before.
 Don’t miss the opportunity.

 Talk with the other members in your Renaissance Executive Forum Dallas group and ask them what plans they have in place that may make sense for your company.
 See what they have already dealt with and how you can learn from their experiences.